-Associate degrees in paralegal studies teach students how to put basic legal principles into practice and build reasoning skills, as well as written communication and conflict resolution skills.
+Associate paralegal degrees teach students how to put basic legal principles into practice and build reasoning skills, as well as written communication and conflict resolution skills.
 Coursework typically addresses topics in commercial law, civil procedure, paralegal litigation, legal research and writing, and domestic relations.
 In addition to didactic coursework, students may have an opportunity to participate in an internship to gain hands-on experience.

 Students who complete an associate degree program may choose to transfer to a bachelor's degree program in paralegal studies to enhance their knowledge of the legal system and complex procedures.
 Most undergraduate programs place an emphasis on courtroom conduct, investigative practices, and litigation.
 They may explore a variety of subjects, such as tax law, legal writing and research, legal ethics, wills and estates, and administrative litigation.
 Additional components of the program include seminars and internships.

 A small number of schools offer paralegal master's degree programs to students who want to maximize their chances of advancing in an organization.
 Students may select an area of concentration in intellectual property law, international law, or government law.
 Typical courses include contracts, jurisprudence, and advanced legal research and writing.